Mother sought by authorities after giving birth in Ventura parking lot, abandoning newborn baby

 VENTURA, Calif.
-(KABC) -- A newborn baby was found in the parking lot of a Ventura bakery early Friday morning, authorities said, prompting a search for the infant's mother who fled the scene.
+(KABC) -- An abandoned newborn baby was found in a Ventura parking lot early Friday morning, authorities said, prompting a search for the child's mother after she gave birth outside an industrial facility and fled the scene.

 Officers located the infant after workers heard the mother screaming in an alley and then saw her giving birth shortly before 1 a.m., according to the Ventura Police Department.
 The employees then called 911.